 In the UK, the workers most at risk are those in shipyards, those working with aircraft and automobiles, miners, building construction companies, electricians and railroad workers; however, asbestos can also be present in office buildings and warehouses, or any public or residential building that was constructed before the 1980s.

-More on Asbestos Poisoning
+More on Asbestos Poisoning & other hazards

 To find an OSHCR registered consultant who specialises in asbestos, visit: www.oshcr.org